Racial profiling: Empirical findings for Germany (March 2023 – February 2024)

 This is the first project to investigate racial profiling on a broad database.
 Data collected for the SVR Integration Barometer on self-assessed phenotypical differences, among others, will be compared with data on how often and where the police stop and check people.
 The key question is whether people who state that they are perceived as phenotypically different are stopped and checked without cause, and thus discriminated against, more frequently.

-The project runs until early 2024; results will be published in a policy brief.
+The project results were published in a policy brief.